ietf-wg-cats/draft-ietf-cats-metric-definition/draft-ietf-cats-metric-definition.md

 - **Length (length)**: This field indicates the size of the value field measured in octets (bytes).
 It specifies how many bytes are used to store the value of the metric.
 Examples include 4, 8, 16, 32, and 64.
 The length field is important for memory allocation and data handling, ensuring that the value is stored and retrieved correctly.

-- **Units (units):** This field defines the measurement units for the metric, such as frequency, data size, or data transfer rate.
+- **Unit (unit)**: This field defines the measurement units for the metric, such as frequency, data size, or data transfer rate.
 It is usually associated with the metric to provide context for the value.

 - **Source (source, optional)**: This field describes the origin of the information used to obtain the metric:

     - 'nominal'.
 Similar to {{?RFC9439}}, "a 'nominal' metric indicates that the metric value is statically configured by the underlying devices.
 Not all metrics have reasonable "nominal" values.
-For example, throughput can have a nominal value, which indicates the configured transmission rate of the involved devices; latency typically does not have a nominal value."
+For example, throughput can have a nominal value, which indicates the configured transmission rate of the involved devices.
     - 'estimation'.
 The 'estimation' source indicates that the metric value is computed through an estimation process.
     - 'directly measured'.
 This source indicates that the metric can be obtained directly from the underlying device.
 The value can be dynamic and it does not need to be estimated.
     - 'normalization'.
 The 'normalization' source indicates that the metric value was normalized.
 For instance, a metric could be normalized to take a value from 0 to 1, from 0 to 10, or to take a percentage value.
 This type of metrics do not have units.